unionai/unionai-docs/README.md

 The single source tree contains the content for all variants.
-Which content is to be displayed for a specific variant can be controlled at two levels: the whole-page level and the block level.
+Which content is to be displayed for a specific variant can be controlled at two levels: the page level and the block level.

-### Controlling content at the whole-page level
+### Controlling content at the page level

 The configuration file `sitemap.json` defines the hierarchical structure of the site and specifies which pages are to be included in each variant using the `variants` key